 - Banners: Banner space is available for advertising Talley Student Union events along the railing adjacent to the main lobby.
 Banners must be 96” x 40” and be professionally printed with 3 grommets horizontally across the top (one in each corner and one in the middle) and 2 additional grommets (one on each side 13” below the top corners).
 Banners can be displayed for two (2) weeks prior to the actual event.
 Unless otherwise requested, your banner will be recycled at the conclusion of your event.

 - Electronic Billboard Screens: Space is available on screens throughout Talley and Witherspoon to display digital advertising for events that will be held in the Student Centers.
 Digital advertising must be submitted to the Rave!
 Events Office as a jpeg 1920 x 1080, png 1920 x 1080, or pptx 20 x 11 file.
 Digital advertising can be displayed for one (1) week prior to the actual event and is limited to one slide per event.

-- Stafford Commons Media Mesh & Pavilions TV: These resources are to be used in conjunction with programs and events held in these locations and are not intended for advertising and promotional purposes.
+- Stafford Commons Media Mesh & Pavilions TV: These resources are to be used in conjunction with programs and events held in these locations.

 - Exhibit Space

 - Free Standing: Exhibit space is available in Talley Student Union for use by University Groups housed within the Student Centers.
 Indoor space for Exhibits is limited to two (2) weeks.
 Exhibits must be maintained throughout the reservation period by the sponsoring department and must have signage that indicates the sponsoring department.
 Exhibits must be removed on the last day of the reservation.